kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 ## Problem to solve

-When the `Test Cases/TC0` visits the site https://kyoto.travel/en/ , it took 36 seconds.
-Why it took this long?
+When the [`Test Cases/TC0`](https://github.com/kazurayam/ks_parallel_testsuitecollection_can_hurt/blob/master/Scripts/TC0/Script1709339037820.groovy) visits the site https://kyoto.travel/en/ , it takes 36 seconds.
+Why it takes this long seconds?
+I want it to run in 20 seconds or so.

 It is because this web page uses JavaScript heavily, uses timer-driven DOM transformation, which continues forever.
 Because the DOM continues to change, for Selenium-based automated tests' point of view, this web page looks to be loading forever.
 In order to manage the difficulty of page loading, Katalon Studio offers a feature "Smart Wait".
 See https://katalon.com/resources-center/blog/handle-selenium-wait for detail.
 The Smart Wait waits for 30 seconds maximum for the DOM-changes to stop.
 When the timeout expires, Smart Wait returns gracefully to the caller test script as if the page loading has successfully finished.
 So the test script will be able to continue its processing as if the page has completely loaded.